 Visiting The Market To Purchase Food

-After being picked up in the back of a pickup truck, a private songthaew type thing, we made our way to the local market.
+After being picked up in the back of a pickup truck, a private songthaew-type thing, we made our way to the local market.
 There was another couple in the cooking class, so four of us total.
 A nice small number for an intimate experience.

 At the market, we were given little woven baskets to put the purchases in.
 We went around and grabbed some staple vegetables and herbs.
 Our guide and teacher, Nok, showed the Thai versions of common ingredients such as eggplants.
-Where the local version is small green and oval-shaped.
+Whereas the local version is small green and oval-shaped.
 Quite different from what we are used to.
 We also picked up my favorite, tofu, which I added to my little basket.

 Cooking With Aromdii Cooking School